HeavyHorst/remco/docs/content/config/index.md

+---
+date: 2016-10-05T17:24:57+02:00
+type: index
-#Configuring remco
+title: Configuring remco
+---

-The configuration file is in TOML format.
+The configuration file is in TOML format.<br>
 TOML looks very similar to INI configuration formats, but with slightly more rich data structures and nesting support.

-##Using Environment Variables
+## Using Environment Variables
 If you wish to use environmental variables in your config files as a way to configure values, you can simply use $VARIABLE_NAME or ${VARIABLE_NAME} and the text will be replaced with the value of the environmental variable VARIABLE_NAME.

-##Global configuration options
+## Global configuration options
  - **log_level(string):**
    - Valid levels are panic, fatal, error, warn, info and debug.
 Default is info.
  - **log_format(string):**
    - The format of the log messages.
 Valid formats are *text* and *json*.

-##Template configuration options
+## Template configuration options
  - **src(string):**
     - The path of the template that will be used to render the application's configuration file.
  - **dst(string):**